 Advance Directives are documents that allow you to convey your preferences ahead of time

-Utah Living Will / Power of Attorney for Healthcare Form: If your previous directive, about what to do if you become unable to make your own decisions, was written prior to 2009 you need to fill out this new one.
-Another organization that offers this same form, but with additional info: https://www.caringinfo.org/planning/advance-directives/by-state/utah/
+Utah Living Will / Power of Attorney for Healthcare Form: This form comes with all the instructions.
+If your previous directive is pre 2009 or from another state you need to fill out this new one.

 Agent to Control Disposition Form If your next of kin don't agree or cannot carry out your funeral plans, do not worry, just assign an adult of your choice to control the disposition of your remains.
 Either sign in front of a notary (easily done for free at any bank) or follow Utah law for witness signatures (Utah code 75-2-502).
 Feel free to create an editable "duplicate" of the form we provide above which was based on 58-9-602)